SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

+Fig.~\ref{fig:binary_cum_P} presents the cumulative distribution of the orbital periods of binaries in our simulation for each primary-mass range.
+We set the maximum period to be $10^8$ days, which is observational limit \citep{2017ApJS..230...15M}.
+The result indicates that the binary period is shorter for more massive stars.
+Fig.~\ref{fig:binary_cum_dist} presents the cumulative distributions of binaries as a function of binary eccentricity ($e$) and mass ratio ($q$) in each primary-mass range.
+The eccentricity distribution of low-mass stars is thermal.
+As the primary mass increases, more eccentric binaries appear.
+The mass-ratio distribution also depends on the primary masses.
+In the figure, we also plot the mass-ratio distribution of long-period binaries obtained from the observations \citep{2017ApJS..230...15M}.
+In both the observations and the simulations, massive stars tend to have small $q$.

-The spatial distribution of binaries is shown in Fig.~\ref{fig:F16_snap}.
+The spatial distribution of relatively tight binaries with a semi-major axis of $10^3$\,au is shown in Fig.~\ref{fig:F16_snap}.
 They are inside clumps.
 Since we did not assume any primordial binaries, they all dynamically formed inside the clumps.
 From the relation between primary mass ($m_1$) and mass ratio ($q$), we find more massive stars have a smaller mass ratio.
 This is a statistical result because each clump is still small and therefore it does not contain multiple massive stars.
 Observationally, on the other hand, massive stars have a high binary fraction and the companion mass is close to the primary mass \citep{2012Sci...337..444S}.
 Some clumps include multiple massive stars.
 In such clumps, massive hard binaries may be able to form due to the mass segregation and repeating three-body encounters.
 However, the integration time of $<1$\,Myr is too short to discuss the mass segregation.
+In addition, we find no binaries with a period of $\lesssim 1000$ days.
+Such shorter-period binaries may be primordial.